-A manual loopback session allows you to select any one of the HiGain HDSL2 loopbacks listed in Table 22 on page 50 with the exception of SmartJack loopbacks, which can only be issued by inband commands.
+A manual loopback session allows you to select any one of the HiGain HDSL2 loopbacks listed in Table 22 on page 50.

 Setting the Loopback Time-Out Option

 Before initiating a loopback session, verify that the loopback time-out parameter is set to the desired setting.